ashpursglove/Ashs_PDF_Manipulator/README.md

 ## Future Features (maybe)

 - Rotate pages.
-Like a like a record baby (right round *)
+Right round....Like a like a record baby (right round *)

 - Auto-rename PDFs based on pure spite